Free • No signup Composite Flooring sample in room · Free

 Do I need to mark the floor area before describing the replacement?

 No. Just describe what you want: 'replace the floor with the flooring from the reference image.'
 The AI understands what 'floor' means in a room photo.
-Only use markers if the AI changes the wrong surface, like replacing a countertop instead of the floor, or when the floor boundary is ambiguous.

 How do I preview what new flooring looks like in my room from a sample?